 I never set out to be a food writer.
 Until 1980, my main goal in life was staying skinny.
-When a particular friend first came to visit me in Philadelphia that year, all he saw in my refrigerator was a can of cat food and a few bottles of beer.
+When a particular friend first came to my apartment in Philadelphia that year, all he saw in my refrigerator was a can of cat food plus a few bottles of beer.
 He swears there was Coke, too, but I never trusted myself to have the stuff in the house — that was for sustenance at my job on the copy desk at the Philadelphia Inquirer.
 Home is where the calories weren’t.

 As my friend evolved into my consort, he first convinced me that a little food wouldn’t fatten me and then reminded me that cooking it is one of the most pleasurable things a human can do standing up.

 By the time I decided I really hated my new job, on the national desk at the New York Times, I knew exactly what to do.
 I took out a $5,000 loan, gave notice and headed off to the New York Restaurant School to become a chef.
 My destination turned out to be the Evelyn Wood School of Cooking — we learned French cuisine one day, Italian the next and Chinese on the third — but it was the perfect place for a college dropout with a short attention span who wanted instant knowledge along with credibility in the food world.

 After fast but brutal stints at the stove at Sarabeth’s Kitchen and as a caterer in my own kitchen, I had another epiphany: Writing was a lot easier on the feet than cheffing.
 I sold my first magazine story to Travel & Leisure and never looked back.